Sedimentary budget: Sediment compartments and littoral cells

 Compartmentalisation of the shore occurs where there are major obstacles or objects, especially headlands on deeply embayed coasts.
 The beaches that are the most enclosed are commonly known as pocket beaches.
-On these type of beaches the volume of sand remains constant and are closed compartments.
+On these types of beaches the volume of sand remains constant and are closed compartments.
 Littoral cells can be defined as sediment within a coast that is circulated e.g. rip currents.
 Littoral cells usually develop on coast which are not impeded by headlands and where longshore currents are allowed to develop.

 Identifying littoral cells is crucial to determine the sediment budget of sandy coasts.
 In south-west Western Australia, large cuspate forelands and rocky headlands are thought to be boundaries for littoral cells.
 Boundaries of littoral cells have been defined using tracer studies of sediment movement, geomorphological observation and sedimentological description, heavy mineral sourcing, and analysis of the spatial distribution of wave flux along the shore.

 Littoral cells are usually an area where changes in the volume of sediment directly affects changes in the coastline, and ideally they are defined to minimise longshore sediment exchange with other littoral cells, for example, a pocket beach surrounded by rocky headlands (which are presumed to exclude sediments).
 Sub-cells are usually defined to better measure the sediment budget of a coast with varying rates of accretion and erosion.
 The landward boundary of a littoral cell is usually the foot of a dune or cliff, however, the seaward boundary is difficult to define as mechanisms of sediment transport here are poorly understood.
 There are three kinds of boundaries between littoral cells: longshore, landward, and seaward; across which sediment may enter the littoral cell or leave it by various processes.
 It is important to identify which processes operate on a particular littoral cell and also important to identify sediment sources and sinks, as by measuring the sediment gained or lost by these sources and sinks, a sediment budget can be determined.